 |01:988:101||Intro Gender, Race, and Sexuality (3)||[CCo OR CCd]|

 These courses may not fulfill areas of your SEBS Core requirements, but may be appropriate to take if you would like explore a new area of interest.

-Courses below do not necessarily fulfill Core goals, but are encouraged.
+Courses taught in departments listed below do not necessarily fulfill Core goals*, but are encouraged.

 - Greek (Modern)

-Some languages at the Intermediate/Second Year level may count toward the Arts & Humanities (AHq) requirement.
-Check the SEBS Core List for a full listing of approved Intermediate level courses.
+*Some languages at the Intermediate/Second Year level or higher may count toward the Arts & Humanities (Nature of Languages - AHq) requirement.
+Check the SEBS Core List for a full listing of approved Intermediate level and higher courses.